kaliber5/ember-cli-yadda-opinionated/README.md

 import {
   findByLabel,
   clickByLabel
-} from 'ember-cli-yadda-opinionated/test-support;
+} from 'ember-cli-yadda-opinionated/test-support/dom-helpers;
 ```

+#### Universal

 * `findByLabel(label)` -- eqauivalent of `findAll`, but returns a tuple `[collection, label, selector]`, where `collection` is an array of found elements.
 Useful for making meaningful assertion error messages.
 * `findAllByLabel(label)` -- eqauivalent of `findAll`.
 Returns an array of found elements.
 * `findSingleByLabel(label)` -- eqauivalent of `find`.
 Returns an element.
 Will crash if found more than one element or no elements.
-* `clickByLabel(label)` -- equivalent of `click`.
+* `await clickByLabel(label)` -- equivalent of `click`.
 Will crash if found more than one element or no elements.
+Is async.
-* `doubleClickByLabel(label)` -- equivalent of `doubleClick`.
+* `await doubleClickByLabel(label)` -- equivalent of `doubleClick`.
 Will crash if found more than one element or no elements.
+Is async.
 * `fillInByLabel(label, text)` --  looks up a fillable element via `findEditable`, then applies `fillIn` to it.
 Will crash if found more than one element or no elements.
 * `findEditable(element)` -- returns current element if it's editable (a non-hidden input, textarea, select or contenteditable).
 If not, will look up such an element inside the given element.
 Will crash if found more than one element or no elements.
-* `triggerByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
+* `await triggerByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
 Will crash if found more than one element or no elements.
+Is async.
-* `triggerKeyByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
+* `await triggerKeyByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
 Will crash if found more than one element or no elements.
+Is async.
-* `mouseEnterByLabel(label)` -- triggers the `mouseenter` event on the element.
+* `await mouseEnterByLabel(label)` -- triggers the `mouseenter` event on the element.
 Will crash if found more than one element or no elements.
+Is async.
-* `mouseLeaveByLabel(label)` -- triggers the `mouseleave` event on the element.
+* `await mouseLeaveByLabel(label)` -- triggers the `mouseleave` event on the element.
 Will crash if found more than one element or no elements.
+Is async.
 * `findInputForLabelWithText(text, parent)` -- finds an input on the page by searching for a label element with given text, then looking up an input that corresponds to the label.
 Parent is optional.
 * `findSelfOrChild(element, htmlClass)`: accepts a DOM element and an HTML class.
 Returns either the element or the first matching child.

+#### Power Select

+##### By label

+* `powerSelectFindTriggerByLabel(label)` - find a power select inside given element or selector (including self).
+* `powerSelectFindDropdownByLabel(label)` - find a dropdown containing a list of options options corresponding to a given trigger.
+* `await powerSelectFindOptionsByLabel(label)` - find a options inside a dropdown corresponding to a given trigger.
+Will expand the dropdown if not already.
+Is async.
+* `await powerSelectSelectOptionByLabelAndIndex(label, index)` - clicks on Nth option in a power select.
+Is async.
+* `powerSelectFindSelectedOptionsByLabel(label)` - find selected options inside a given trigger (for multi-select dropdown).
+* `powerSelectFilterSelectedOptionsByLabelAndText(label, text)` - filter selected options by text.
+* `powerSelectIsSelectedOptionDisabledByLabelAndIndex(label, index)` - checks if given selected option is disabled (locked).
+* `powerSelectIsSelectedOptionDisabledByLabelAndText(label, text)` - checks if given selected option is disabled (locked), expects only one selected option to match text.
+* `powerSelectIsTriggerDisabledByLabel(label)` - returns `true` when given trigger is disabled.
+* `await powerSelectRemoveSelectedOptionByLabelAndIndex(label, index)` - clicks on the remove button of the given selected option.
+Is async.
+* `await powerSelectRemoveSelectedOptionByLabelAndText(label, text)` - clicks on the remove button of the given selected option, expects only one selected option to match text.
+Is async.
+* `powerSelectIsDropdownExpandedByLabel(label)` - checks if a dropdown corresponding to given trigger is expanded.
+* `await powerSelectExpandByLabel(label)` - clicks on given trigger, unless its dropdown is already expanded.
+Is async.
+* `await powerSelectCollapseByLabel(label)` - clicks on given trigger, unless its dropdown is already collapsed.
+Is async.
+* `powerSelectFindOptionByLabelAndValue(label, valueOrSelector, optionIndex = 0)` - finds an option by text (and index, in case of multiple options with same text).
+Expects the dropdown to be expanded.

+##### Low level

+These helpers operate on selectors/elements rather than labels.

 * `powerSelectFindTrigger(triggerOrSelector)` - find a power select inside given element or selector (including self).
 * `powerSelectFindDropdown(trigger)` - find a dropdown containing a list of options options corresponding to a given trigger.
 * `powerSelectFindOptions(trigger)` - find a options inside a dropdown corresponding to a given trigger.
 Expects the dropdown to be expanded.
-* `powerSelectFindSelectedOptions(trigger)` - find selected options inside a given trigger (for multi-select dropdown);
+* `powerSelectFindSelectedOptions(trigger)` - find selected options inside a given trigger (for multi-select dropdown).
-* `powerSelectFilterSelectedOptionsByText(selectedOptions, text)` - filter selected options by text;
+* `powerSelectFilterSelectedOptionsByText(selectedOptions, text)` - filter selected options by text.
-* `powerSelectIsSelectedOptionDisabled(option)` - checks if given selected option is disabled (locked);
+* `powerSelectIsSelectedOptionDisabled(option)` - checks if given selected option is disabled (locked).
-* `powerselectIsTriggerDisabled(trigger)` - returns `true` when given trigger is disabled;
+* `powerSelectIsTriggerDisabled(trigger)` - returns `true` when given trigger is disabled.
-* `powerSelectRemoveSelectedOption(option)` - clicks on the remove button of the given selected option;
+* `powerSelectRemoveSelectedOption(option)` - clicks on the remove button of the given selected option.
-* `powerSelectIsDropdownExpanded(trigger)` - checks if a dropdown corresponding to given trigger is expanded;
+* `powerSelectIsDropdownExpanded(trigger)` - checks if a dropdown corresponding to given trigger is expanded.
-* `powerSelectExpand(trigger)` - clicks on given trigger, unless its dropdown is already expanded;
+* `await powerSelectExpand(trigger)` - clicks on given trigger, unless its dropdown is already expanded.
+Is async.
-* `powerSelectCollapse(trigger)` - clicks on given trigger, unless its dropdown is already collapsed;
+* `await powerSelectCollapse(trigger)` - clicks on given trigger, unless its dropdown is already collapsed.
+Is async.
 * `powerSelectFindOptionByValueOrSelector(trigger, valueOrSelector, optionIndex = 0)` - finds an option by text (and index, in case of multiple options with same text).
-Expects the dropdown to be expanded.
+Expects the dropdown to be expanded.'

+#### Power Date Picker

 * `powerDatePickerFindTrigger(triggerOrSelector)` - finds a power date picker inside given element (including self).
+* `powerDatePickerFindTriggerByLabel(label)` - finds a power date picker inside given element (including self).
-* `powerDatePickerFindDropdown()` - finds a power date picker dropdown (globally).
+* `powerDatePickerFindDropdown()` - finds a power date picker dropdown (globally, does not require a selector/label).